kylemmorris/dargon-lang/README.md

 The full Dargon experience aims to deliver the following:

-- A portable interpreter/REPL
+- The portable Dargon Interpreter (DIR)
 - Syntax highlighting for popular text editors (Vim, Notepad++, etc.)
 - Full, local documentation that is always available
-- A basic text editor GUI, build specifically for Dargon
+- A basic text editor GUI, built specifically for Dargon

 ## Where to Start

 Dargon is not ready for any form of distribution or usage.
-I am currently working on gathering initial documentation, including a tutorial on how I think Dargon shuold preform (almost like a requirements document), a language specification, grammar definition, and UML diagrams.
+I am currently working on gathering initial documentation, including a tutorial on how I think Dargon should preform (almost like a requirements document), a language specification, grammar definition, and UML diagrams.
 All of these can be found in the [doc](doc) directory of this repository.

 ## Current Roadmap